apache/pulsar/site2/docs/security-tls-authentication.md

 ### ... on Proxies

-To configure proxies to authenticate clients, put the folling in `proxy.conf`, alongside [the configuration to enable tls transport](security-tls-transport.md#proxy-configuration):
+To configure proxies to authenticate clients, put the following in `proxy.conf`, alongside [the configuration to enable tls transport](security-tls-transport.md#proxy-configuration):

 The proxy should have its own client key pair for connecting to brokers.
-The role token for this key pair should be configured in the ``proxyRoles`` of the brokers.
+You need to configure the role token for this key pair in the ``proxyRoles`` of the brokers.
 See the [authorization guide](security-authorization.md) for more details.

 ```properties
 # For clients connecting to the proxy